Forex Market: Indian rupee edges lower against US dollar | DH Latest News, Latest News, Business , US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market

-The domestic currency, the Indian rupee had opened lower against the US dollar in the forex market.
-As per market experts, the selling trend in the Indian share market and the strengthening of US dollar has weighed upon the Indian rupee.
+The domestic currency, the Indian rupee has edged lower against the US dollar in the forex market.
+The surging of coronavirus cases and negative trend in the Indian share market has weighed upon the Indian rupee.
+At the interbank forex market, the Indian rupee opened at 73.38 against the US dollar.
+During the trading the Indian rupee slipped down further and reached at 73.43, registering a decline of 31 paise over its previous close.

-In the Interbank forex market, the Indian rupee opened 21 paise lower at 73.59 against the US dollar.
-During trading it reached at 73.49 lower by 11 paise against US dollar On Tuesday, the Indian rupee had settled at 73.38 against the US dollar.
+On Thursday, the Indian rupee had settled at 73.12 against the US dollar .
+The forex market was closed on April 2, on account of Good Friday.

 Post Your Comments